pantheon-systems/documentation/source/content/guides/sendgrid-wordpress-wp-mail-smtp.md

 permalink: docs/guides/:basename
 ---

-[SendGrid](https://sendgrid.com/) is a popular email service, but its [WordPress plugin](https://wordpress.org/plugins/sendgrid-email-delivery-simplified/) hasn't been updated in several years or tested with the latest 3 (as of this writing) major releases of WordPress.
+[SendGrid](https://sendgrid.com/) is a popular email service, but its [WordPress plugin](https://wordpress.org/plugins/sendgrid-email-delivery-simplified/) has been deprecated as of July 13, 2021.

-This guide will cover how to install and configure [WP Mail SMTP](https://wordpress.org/plugins/wp-mail-smtp/) to send emails from your WordPress site using Sendgrid
+This guide will cover how to install and configure [WP Mail SMTP](https://wordpress.org/plugins/wp-mail-smtp/) to send emails from your WordPress site using Sendgrid.

 <Alert title="Note" type="info">